cambridge/thesis/README.md

         \gls{computer}

     You can also change the glossary style.
-For example, try putting this in the preamble of your document:
+For example, try putting this on the very top of the preamble (even before you define the document class with `\documentclass[glossary]{cam-thesis}`):

         \PassOptionsToPackage{style=altlong4colheader}{glossaries}